Updating in progress 18 October 2017

 Clarkia williamsonii – photo Gaudy lavender pink flowers are good sized, with a broad white central zone, and wedge shaped patches of dark red violet on the petals.
 Best results with good drainage.

-Claytonia parviflora – California and the west. photo Diminutive form of miner’s lettuce forms tight mounds with white flowers nestled in the typical cupped leaves.
+Claytonia parviflora – California and the west. photo Small scale form of miner’s lettuce forms tight mounds with white flowers nestled in the typical cupped leaves.
 Whole plant turns peachy gray as it matures.
 Buns to 8″.
 CN

 Collinsia bartsiifolia var. davidsonii – Smaller scale collinsia has many pink and white flowers on stems to 12″.
 Great container plant or in small scale plantings.